 - They are 51% more effective at reducing gingivitis [Study]

-- They are 2 times as effective at reducing gingival bleeding [Study]
+- And twice as effective at reducing gingival bleeding [Study]

 What does this mean in practice?

-It means that if you are really good at flossing and are are confident that you’re hitting every spot, then there’s no reason why you shouldn’t use standard floss.
+It means that if you’re great at flossing and confident that you’re hitting every spot, then there’s no reason why you shouldn’t use standard floss.
 It still remains an extremely effective method for reducing plaque and gum disease.

 But if you want a more thorough overall clean, use a water flosser.
-They’re easier to use and generally do a better job.
+They’re easier, quicker and much more fun to use and generally do a better job.

 If you really want to go to town, use both!

-Water flossers can be gentle or they can be fairly aggressive, depending on what setting you have the pressure at.
+Water flossers can be gentle or fairly aggressive, depending on what setting you have the pressure at.